Deep Groove Mono’s All-Time Favorite Classic Jazz Album List

 Crown 5162 (1960)

 This album was recommended to me by Tarik Townsend through a post on his jazz blog, It’s a Raggy Waltz.
-This is a killer hard bop band led by Conte Candoli that also features the playing and composing of Vince Guaraldi.
-Recording quality is exceptional as well.
+This is a killer hard bop band led by Candoli that also features the playing and composing of Vince Guaraldi.
+Recording quality is exceptional.

 “Macedonia”